hvags/effective-octo-eureka/README.md

 ## Pragmatic adaptations to the hpo optimization
 Due to GPU capacity constraints, the following adaptations were made in the production of the pre-computed hpo trials:

-- All RotatE models were trained with an sLCWA training loop
+- RotatE models were trained with an sLCWA training loop, loss function dependent on the base dataset.
+- ComplEx and RESCAL models were trained with Margin Ranking Loss and an sLCWA training loop.

 ## Data preprocessing
 *1_triple_data_manipulation.ipynb*